rickmacgillis/hackfastalgos/README.md

 	> Puzzle: Implement an algorithm to perform basic string compression using the counts of each character.
     > If the compressed string is longer than the original string, return the original string.

+* **FizzBuzz**

+	> Puzzle: Write an algorithm to iterate over the numbers 0 through 100 and output "Fizz" for
+    > all multiples of 3.
+Output "Buzz" for all multiples of 5.
+Output "FizzBuzz" if a number is
+    > a multiple of both 5 and 3.
+(Ex.
+0:FizzBuzz 3:Fizz 5:Buzz ...)

 * **Permutations**

 	> Puzzle 1: Find all of the permutations for a given string.

 	> Puzzle 2: Check if one string is a permutation of another string.

+* **RansomMagazine**

+	> Puzzle: Write an algorithm to see if all of the words in a ransom letter are contained in a magazine.

 * **ReplaceChar**